Cherokee funeral rites: Rituals after death

-Purification Rituals
+Purification rituals

 When an individual died, their surviving family and everything in their home was considered unclean.
 Personal belongings that were not buried with the deceased were often burned at the grave site.
 Fire is sacred to the Cherokee and after a death, it is used to purify the uncleanliness that remains.
 A priest would perform a ritual to cleanse the house and the hearth soon after death.
 He would then kindle a new fire and place his medicine pot filled with water on it.
-In the pot, he would boil a tea and give it to the family, who would purify themselves by drinking and washing themselves in it.
+In the pot, he would boil a tea and give it to the family, who would purify themselves by drinking it and washing themselves in it.
 The priest would also smoke inside the home and burn a fire with cedar boughs and purifying weeds.
 Lastly, he would take the unclean family members to a river or creek, where they would enter the water, turn between facing east and west, and immerse themselves seven times.
 After leaving the water, they would put on new clothes and return to their home clean.

 Modern practices

 In the present day, many traditional Cherokee funeral traditions persist.
-Cherokee communities often continue to hold community feasts where they grieve and celebrate the life they have lost; to practice vigil prayers to help the deceased’s spirit find its way to the spirit world; and to bury individuals with valued personal belongings.
-Some traditions are still culturally important to Cherokee communities however they are limited by laws of the settler state.
-For example, many American states do not permit spiritual advisors to remain with the body from death until burial.
+Cherokee communities often continue to hold community feasts where they grieve and celebrate the life they have lost; to practice vigil prayers to help the deceased's spirit find its way to the spirit world; and to bury individuals with valued personal belongings.
+Some traditions are still culturally important to Cherokee communities, but are limited by laws of the settler state; for example, in many U.S. states it is not legal for spiritual advisors to remain with the body from death until burial.

 A large percentage of Cherokee individuals today are Christians and engage in Christian funeral practices.
-These funerals usually do not contain elements of traditional Cherokee funeral practices, however in many cases they are held in both English and Cherokee languages.
-Additionally, it is common in Christian Cherokee communities for burial to happen on the deceased’s homestead instead of at a cemetery.
+These funerals usually do not contain elements of traditional Cherokee funeral practices; however, in many cases they are held in both English and Cherokee languages.
+Additionally, it is common in Christian Cherokee communities for burial to happen on the deceased's homestead instead of at a cemetery.